 To quantify the difference in shape, we can define an effective rotation angle:

 which approximates the apparent rotation angle at each $\ell$ under the assumption that $EB$ arises entirely from rotated $EE$.
-This function, shown in Fig.~\ref{fig:ede_combined} (right) for a representative EDE model, displays the multipole-dependence of the rotation angle that we seek to constrain.
+This function, shown in Fig.~\ref{fig:ede_combined} (right) for a representative EDE model, displays the multipole dependence of the rotation angle that we seek to constrain.

 In this work, we extend the EDE analysis using data from the BICEP/\textit{Keck} Array~\cite{BICEPKeck2021b,BICEPKeck2025}.
-While BICEP/\textit{Keck} probes a smaller multipole range ($\ell \lesssim 520$) than \textit{Planck}, its high sensitivity, choice of a clean sky patch, and multi-frequency coverage enable robust measurements of the $EB$ spectrum with low noise and foreground contamination~\cite{BICEP2Keck2015,Planck2015PMF}.
+While BICEP/\textit{Keck} probes a smaller multipole range ($\ell \lesssim 520$) than \textit{Planck}, its high sensitivity, choice of a clean sky patch, and multifrequency coverage enable robust measurements of the $EB$ spectrum with low noise and foreground contamination~\cite{BICEP2Keck2015,Planck2015PMF}.